sig-0/iq/README.md

 It turns out this is not really efficient, especially if the use-case of the queue is that items will be added sequentially (one-by-one).
 Insertion sort provides the biggest performance benefits in data sets that are _nearly_ sorted.
-Given that each element being added to the `insertion-queue` is automatically sorted on insertion, the benefit is obvious - the overhead for placing the new element is minimal.
+Given that each element being added to the `iq` is automatically sorted on insertion, the benefit is obvious - the overhead for placing the new element is minimal.

 Additionally, this package is for users who want to have control over their input set (slice), by being able to directly